anyaevostinar/anyaevostinar.github.io/classes/201-s26/prep-inheritance.md

     * However,  `printCourses` for `StudentRecord` first prints "I’m currently *taking* these courses:", followed by the list of courses, while `printCourses` for `ProfessorRecord` first prints "I’m currently *teaching* these courses:" followed by the list of courses instead.

     <iframe src="https://pl.kotl.in/zQEfeFjWe" width="700" height="700"></iframe>

+3. Did you find any typos or unclear spots?
+Please list them so we can fix them!